-Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligation in full as they fall due or can only do so on terms that are materially disadvantageous.
+Liquidity risk is the risk that the Fund may not be able to generate sufficient cash resources to settle its obligations in full as they fall due or can only do so on terms that are materially disadvantageous.

-The Fund is exposed to the daily settlement of equity securities and to daily cash redemptions, if any.
+The Fund is exposed to the daily settlement of government securities and to daily cash redemptions, if any.
 The Fund's approach to managing liquidity is to ensure, as far as possible, that the Fund will always have sufficient liquidity to meet its liabilities when due under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Fund's reputation.
 Its policy is therefore to invest the majority of its assets in investments that are traded in an active market and can be readily disposed of.
-The Fund's listed securities are considered readily realisable, as they are listed on the Stock Exchange.
+The Fund's securities are considered readily realizable

-In order to manage the Fund's overall liquidity, the Fund also has the ability to withhold daily redemption request in excess of ten percent of the units in issue and such requests would be treated as redemption request qualifying for being processed on the next business day.
+In order to manage the Fund's overall liquidity, the Fund may also withhold daily redemption requests in excess of ten percent of the units in issue and such requests would be treated as redemption requests qualifying for being processed on the next business day.
 Such procedure would continue until the outstanding redemption requests come down to a level below ten percent of the units then in issue.
-The Fund did not withhold any redemption request during the year.
+The Fund did not withhold any redemption requests during the year.

-The table below analyses the Fund's financial liabilities into relevant maturity groupings based on the remaining period at the period end date to the contractual maturity date.
-The amounts in the table are the contractual undiscounted cash flows.
+The table below analyses the Fund's financial assets and financial liabilities into relevant maturity groupings based on the remaining period at the period end date to the contractual maturity date.
+The amounts in the table are the contractual undiscounted cash flows: